Daisy Powerline 880 Review – updated 2020

 This is my bench rest setup for pellet gun testing.
 The utility trunk is ideal for bench resting airguns.
 The Powerline 880 proved to be accurate with most pellets with the exception of the very light hyper-sonic pellets.

-JSB pellets are most likely the moist accurate you can buy.
-They fit tighter than most other pellets and are available is several weights including heavy weights for hunting.
+JSB pellets are most likely the most accurate you can buy.
+They fit tighter than most other pellets and are available in several weights including heavy weights for hunting.
 Although the Powerline did really well with standard Crosman pellets.

 I would give the Daisy Powerline 880 pellet gun 4 stars out of 5 stars.
 It’s powerful, accurate, easy to operate, durable and inexpensive.
-Wow!
+You just can’t beat the Powerline 880 for $54.00.